sinzii/drafts/coong_wallet.md

 ### Ecosystem Fit

-SubProfile is born with the intention to help mitigate the inconsistent wallet experience on desktop & mobile and bring a seamless onboarding new users experience to the Polkadot & Kusama ecosystem.
+Coong is born with the intention to help mitigate the inconsistent wallet experience on desktop & mobile and bring a seamless onboarding new users experience to the Polkadot & Kusama ecosystem.

-As discussed above, there’re a few wallet solutions out there in the ecosystem that have great UX/UI but most are extension-based wallet, SubProfile take a different approach as to be a website-based wallet.
+As discussed above, there’re a few wallet solutions out there in the ecosystem that have great UX/UI but most are extension-based wallet, Coong take a different approach as to be a website-based wallet.

 [Choko wallet](https://github.com/w3f/Grants-Program/blob/master/applications/choko_wallet.md) is also an other website-based wallet but there’re a few differences:

-- Choko wallet took the redirection-based approach like the [NEAR wallet](https://wallet.near.org/) did while SubProfile uses the `window.postMessage` API for cross-tab & cross-origin communication like how dapps interact with extension-based wallets.
+- Choko wallet took the redirection-based approach like the [NEAR wallet](https://wallet.near.org/) did while Coong uses the `window.postMessage` API for cross-tab & cross-origin communication like how dapps interact with extension-based wallets.
-- SubProfile is compatible with `@polkadot/extension` API which is widely adopted in the ecosystem, so dapps can integrate with SubProfile just like how they integrate with extension-based wallets.
+- Coong is compatible with `@polkadot/extension` API which is widely adopted in the ecosystem, so dapps can integrate with Coong just like how they integrate with extension-based wallets.

 ## Team :busts_in_silhouette: